 - Several graduates of my major have gone to work for your organization and they speak highly about their experience.
 What are the career paths for new hires over the first few years on the job?

 - Know the dress code.
-For a virtual fair, you might have a video connection, so look professional at least from the waist up.
-And it might be wise to be prepared to be seen from head to toe (you never know).
+For a virtual fair, you might be invited to video chat, so dress professionally!
+(Be prepared to be seen from head to toe; you never know.)
 Each fair has its own styles and traditions.
 Some are business casual, while some suggest or require interview attire.
 Again, see what the fair sponsor says about attire on their website or other promotional materials.
 If they don't tell, contact the fair sponsor and ask.

 - Handshakes were critical in the in-person world.
-If that returns, have a good handshake and make good eye contact.
+If that returns, have a good handshake with good eye contact.

-- Be clear and engaging when you speak.
+- For video chat and in person: Be clear and engaging when you speak.
 Be friendly and conversational, have a positive attitude.
 Stay on topic.
 In-person fairs could sometimes be noisy, and Zoom or other video connections can sometimes be unclear, so speak clearly and confidently.